Why Too Much Dietary Fiber Can Cause Constipation

 For example, beans and berries are foods that naturally contain soluble fiber.

-Also, avocados represent an outstanding example because, in addition to soluble fiber, they contain hardly any carbohydrates and abundant electrolytes, vitamins, and healthy fatty acids.
+Also, avocados represent an outstanding example because they contain hardly any carbohydrates, abundant electrolytes, vitamins, healthy fatty acids, and soluble fiber.

 Moreover, they help absorb fat-soluble nutrients from other foods.